johnhenrymahr/myretail/readme.md

-##overveiw
+#My Retail Case Study

+##Overveiw

 Built using webpack, react, redux, less, bootstrap, and express (preview app)

-It was unclear what the json data file represented so I made the assumption it would be delivered by a REST endpoint.
+I made the assumption that the json data would be delivered by a REST endpoint.

-##details
+##Tech Details

 ###Install

+*requires node.js  (preferably at least v6 or newer) *

 pull down repo and install dependencies

 ```git clone https://github.com/johnhenrymahr/myretail.git```

 ```cd myretail```